- ERP systems were sold based on things that never came true.

-When a topic leads one to actually read a book on the topic of dishonest argumentation, this is a good indicator that something is wrong with the information that is being researched.
+When a topic leads one to read a book on the subject of dishonest argumentation, this is a good indicator that something is wrong with the information that is being researched.
 As always, in the absence of actual evidence, it becomes quite easy to fall into the use of logical fallacies.
 Logical fallacies are arguments that use poor reasoning.

 They fall into the following categories:

 - Presumption: Failing to prove a conclusion by assuming the conclusion in the proof.